-Build your braided style with blocks.
+Upgrade your braided ‘do with some blocks.

 Block braids are just another way of describing box braids that have visible square-shaped sections for each braid.
 It’s important to know this terminology as it makes it easier to show and explain to your stylist the exact style you’re after.
 The size of your block sections, whether it be big or small, can help determine the size of your braids as well.

-Block Braids: 10 Stylish Ways to Wear this Popular Style
+10 Stylish Ways to Wear Block Braids

 1. Large Block Braids